aws-samples/amazon-chime-sdk-lex-lambda/README.md

-# Connect a Phone Number to an Amazon Lex Chat Bot - NO CODE!
+# Talk on the Phone to an Amazon Lex Chat Bot - NO CODE!

 ## Welcome to the Amazon Chime SDK